-(preferably two at 90° to each othe ore starting the full data collection r) to obtain: Cell parameters, crystal orientat Estimate of mosaicity Effective resolution limit Optimal crystal to detector dista Exposure time Strategy for data collection } Remember!
+(preferably two at 90° to each othe ore starting the full data collection r) to obtain: Cell parameters, crystal orientat Estimate of mosaicity Effective resolution limit Optimal crystal to detector dista Exposure time Strategy for data collection tion and putative Laue group } ance } e.g. use BEST } Remember!
 This is the last experim you are stuck with it.
 No data proce rredeemable! ental stage - if you collect bad data now essing program can rescue the rredeemable!
-Don't necessarily do what your PI o scientist) says - think!
-At Diamond
+Don't necessarily do what your PI o r post-doc (or even the beamline